benjiqq/NuBot/CONTRIBUTE.md

 The git repository for NuBot is located at https://bitbucket.org/JordanLeePeershares/nubottrading

-To be able to provide pull requests an account with Bitbucket is needed.
+Pull requests are welcome.
+To be able to submit pull requests an account with Bitbucket is needed.

 NuBot development process follows the git-flow model.
 For more information see http://nvie.com/posts/a-successful-git-branching-model/